 Do not miss out on the organised activities, workshops and visits to the Ullastret complex which allows you to find out what life was like for the Iberians.

-Tuesday to Sunday: from 10 am to 2 pm and from 3 pm to 6 pm
+Tuesday to Sunday from 10 am to 6 pm

 Closed on Mondays

-Tuesday to Sunday: 10 am to 8 pm
+Tuesday to Sunday from 10 am to 8 pm

 Closed on Mondays